 To honor Dr. Martin Luther King Jr’s call to service, CH-CH students continued the tradition of creating and leading MLK workshops to bring diversity and inclusion to the forefront, while giving their peers opportunities to understand experiences different from their own.

 Recently, a group of CH-CH alumni returned to campus in Waltham.
 Their goal was to lead a discussion with the current class of seniors, giving advice that has helped them in their time in college and beyond.
 Here are the top 7 tips that they had for high school seniors:

-Teachers at Chapel Hill-Chauncy Hall received an emotional surprise this holiday season, as their former students delivered an unexpected personal message about the impact these teachers have made on their lives.
+Teachers at Chapel Hill-Chauncy Hall received a heartfelt surprise this holiday season, as community members delivered an unexpected personal message about the impact these teachers have made on their lives.

 Being a newcomer can elicit a wide range of emotions.
 As I reflect back on my year, I can think of no better way to express my feelings and commemorate my journey than through poetry.
 I asked one of my Skills and Academic Support (SAS) students, Dallas R. ’21, who was also new last year, to join me by writing her own piece.

 Dylan grew up witnessing the leadership example of his older brother, and when his younger brother came along, he felt the drive to become a leader himself.
 Now, as a boarding student at Chapel Hill-Chauncy Hall, Dylan has found his spot as a leader in the classroom and in the dorm.